marcimarc73/workingwithmarc/README.md

 - I really value tansparency and communication.
 You can always be honest to me.
 I am not judgemental, because there is always much more than just the surface to almost anything.
 In the end, you always just interpret everything.
 And so do they.

-Credits: This whole idea belongs to my mentor Jan, who is, and I've only known him for 2 weeks, and exceptional fit and an awesome human.
+Credits: This whole idea belongs to my mentor Jan, who is, and I've only known him for 3 weeks, an exceptional fit as my mentor and an awesome human.